smichaelsen/moco2jira/README.md

-# Export time entries from MOCO to Jira (Assistant)
+# Reuse MOCO time entries

-This small script is suited for a very particular workflow:

-* You track times in MOCO
+If you track activities in MOCO, this script can help you to:

-* Your time entries have references to Jira tickets
+* Export activities that have a JIRA ticket reference, to import them to Jira with [Jira Assistant](https://www.jiraassistant.com/).
-* You have the [Jira Assistant](https://www.jiraassistant.com/) Browser extension (my recommendation anyway!)
-* You want to export your time entries from MOCO and import it into JIRA
+* Convert them into presence time in MOCO.

 ## Disclaimer

-This is a script I hacked together in an hour or so.
 Please review the time entries carefully that you're about to import into Jira (the Jira Assistant will give you a nice preview).
 Do not hold me accountable for messed up JIRA time entries.

 ## Setup